- Do you charge an ICANN fee on top of your domain registration fee?

 You can use DKIM by adding a TXT record to a subdomain.
 If you are using Google as your email provider, that subdomain will likely be "google._domainkey".
 The actual values will be given by your email provider.
 To enter in the record, please follow these steps: Sign in to your Dynadot account.
 Select "Manage" from the "Domains" drop-down menu.
 Check the box next to your domain name(s) and click on the "Name Servers" icon.
 Click on the "DNS" tab.
 Look for the "Subdomain Records (optional)" section.
 Enter your subdomain in the box provided.
 Under the "Domain Record" section, select "TXT" from the drop-down menu.
 Enter the value given by your email host in the "IP Address or Target Host" box.
 Click on the "Use Dynadot DNS" button at the bottom of the page to save your changes.
 Your settings should look similar to what is shown here:(click on it to see it larger) A Record Example Please note: You must enter a Domain Record type (A/AAAA/CNAME/Forwarding) if you want to use a TXT Record.

-- What is stealth forwarding?
+- What is your Spam Policy?

-- What is domain auto-renew?
+- What is domain forwarding?